matteogaito/dotfiles/README.md

 # My dotfiles

-there are a lot of method for put dotfile on git [link](https://dotfiles.github.io/)
+there are a lot of methods to put dotfile on git [link](https://dotfiles.github.io/)

 I use a very simple way, you need only git command :)

-The main concept of this method is use $HOME as workir but put on repo only what you *add*
+The main concept of this method is to use $HOME as workir but put on repo only what you *add*

 ````
 git init --bare $HOME/.dotfiles